vyspiansky/react-demo-app/README.md

 ## TODO

+* Use Redux for "shared state" that every component can access
 * Slide Menu with animation using CSS 3
-* Add Google Analytics code.
+* Add Google Analytics code
 * Spinner for AJAX requests
 * Split the code into small chunks to load them on demand)
 * Add a CSS Preprocessor (Sass, Less etc.)